 One day while I was looking after my goats, a friend posted an alert concerning the presence of hyenas in the field where my herd was.
 I was able to quickly change my direction and secure my goats.

-AfriScout alert posts help me to detect areas that have been influenced by drought so that I can request the government to support and provide for residents’ basic needs.
+AfriScout alerts help me detect areas influenced by drought so that I can request the government to support and provide for residents’ basic needs.

 The AfriScout app helps pastoralists to search for water, pasture and better places for migration right from home using their smartphones.
 This has reduced the interference of young schoolboys’ education who previously used to scout for water and pasture.

 I saw several alerts on AfriScout about the contagious ecthyma disease in my area.
-I mobilized the leaders to help us vaccinate our animals.
-Luckily, they agreed, and they vaccinated over 90,000 livestock thus safeguarding our herd from falling sick and even dying.
+I mobilized the leaders to help vaccinate our animals.
+Over 90,000 livestock were vaccinated thus safeguarding our herd from falling sick or dying.

-When herders are disturbed by wild animals such as the leopards or their property destroyed by elephants, they post the predator alert on the AfriScout app and the Kenya Wildlife Service takes immediate action to prevent any loss and further conflict.
+When herders are disturbed by wild animals or their property destroyed by elephants, they post the predator alert on the AfriScout app and the Kenya Wildlife Service takes immediate action to prevent any loss and further conflict.

-I showed some of my friends the app and they did not believe that it was telling the truth, I dared them to go with me … They were pleasantly surprised by how accurately the map depicted the situation at the ground.
-Right now, they believe in the power of AfriScout.
+I showed some of my friends the app and they did not believe it was telling the truth.
+I dared them to go with me and they were surprised how accurately the map depicted the situation at the ground.
+Now they believe in the power of AfriScout.

-Historically, the Meru-Isiolo border has always been rife with conflicts.
-But nowadays, whenever I hear any hint of conflict at the border, I post the conflict alert on the AfriScout app and the herders who see my alert while on the way to the border rangelands turn back immediately.
-This has helped us to save […]
+The Meru-Isiolo border has always been rife with conflicts.
+Now, when I hear any hint, I post the conflict alert on the AfriScout app and herders on the way to the border who see my alert turn back immediately.
+This has helped us to save many lives.

-I have used AfriScout and trained other pastoralists on how to use the app for more than two years now.
-I can attest that the app is digitizing pastoralism in the area.
+I have used AfriScout and trained others how to use the app for more than two years now.
+I can attest that the app is digitizing pastoralism.
 Can you imagine knowing the exact distance to where you are migrating your livestock to and planning your route in advance?
-That was […]
+That was unthinkable just a few years […]

 The AfriScout app is very resourceful.
-There was a time an alert was posted on the app that Merille Melako market was razed by fire.
+There was a time an alert was posted that the Merille Melako market was razed by fire.
 We were able to respond to it immediately.

 Conflict between tribes has almost completely been reduced or is near zero… AfriScout has helped reduce this because the application has provided options for migration and grazing.